 The Pennine 500 is a bikepacking route through the Pennines, a range of hills and passes along the backbone of the north of England.

-Pennine 500 is a ‘there and back again’ route on tracks and lanes within the folds of the Pennines from the Calder Valley to Vindolanda Roman Fort, over the Bowland Knotts with its impressive gravel track and up to High Cup Nick a stunning glaciated valley, past Greg’s Hut mountain bothy and the descent from Tan Hill Inn, under popular Victorian viaducts in the Yorkshire Dales such as Arten Gill and over rarely visited limestone singletrack at Great Asby Scar, along the wild River Swale and through Haworth, taking in hidden green lanes across the flanks of the Howgills and though forgotten places like Unthanks.
+Pennine 500 is a ‘there and back again’ route on 500kms of tracks and lanes within the folds of the Pennines from the Calder Valley to Vindolanda Roman Fort, over the Bowland Fells with its impressive gravel track and up to High Cup Nick a stunning glaciated valley, past Greg’s Hut mountain bothy and the descent from Tan Hill Inn, into the Yorkshire Dales via Ingleton and under Ribblehead Viaduct, over rarely visited limestone singletrack at Great Asby Scar, along the wild River Swale and through Haworth, taking in hidden green lanes across the flanks of the Howgills and though forgotten places like Unthanks.

 High Cup Nick